 Liquidation Rights.
-Upon our liquidation, dissolution, or winding-up, the holders of Class A Common Stock are entitled to share ratably in accordance with the number of shares held in all assets available for distribution after payment in full of creditors.
+Upon our liquidation, dissolution, or winding-up, the holders of Class A Common Stock (which constitute all of our outstanding Common Stock holders) are entitled to share ratably in accordance with the number of shares held in all assets available for distribution after payment in full of creditors.

-The following summarizes information relating to the number of shares of our common stock issued in connection with stock transactions through June 30, 2024:
+The following summarizes information relating to the number of shares of our common stock issued in connection with stock transactions through September 30, 2024:

-Common St tock Issued
+Common S Stock Issued

 Class A Class B

-(Shares in t housands)
+(Shares in thousands)

 Balance, January 1, 2023 7,867

 Issuance of restricted stock 140

 Balance, December 31, 2023 8,007

 Forfeiture of restricted stock (1)

-Balance, June 30, 2024 8,006
+Balance, September 30, 2024 8,006

 We have a Stock Buy-Back Program to allow us to purchase up to \$75.8 million of our Class A Common Stock.
-As of June 30, 2024, we have remaining authorization of \$18.0 million for future repurchases of our Class A Common Stock.
+As of September 30, 2024, we have remaining authorization of \$18.0 million for future repurchases of our Class A Common Stock.
 On September 14, 2017, the Board of Directors authorized the repurchase of our Class A Common Stock under our trading plan adopted pursuant to Securities and Exchange Commission Rule 10b5-1.
 The Rule 10b5-1 repurchase plan allows us to repurchase our shares during periods when we would normally not be active in the market due to our internal trading blackout periods.
 Under the plan, we may repurchase our Class A Common Stock in any combination of open market, block transactions and privately negotiated transactions subject to market conditions, legal requirements including applicable SEC regulations (which include certain price, market, volume and timing constraints), specific repurchase instructions and other corporate considerations.
 Purchases under the plan are funded by cash on our balance sheet.
 The plan does not obligate us to acquire any particular amount of Class A Common Stock.
 Our original purchase authorization was effective until September 1, 2018 and has been extended several times, with the most recent authorization instructions extension being through May 28, 2020.
 We halted the directions for any additional buybacks under our plan in 2020.
 We continue to monitor economic conditions to determine if and when it makes sense to make additional buybacks under our plan.
-During the three and six months ended June 30, 2024 and 2023, no shares were repurchased under the Stock Buy-Back Program.
+During the three and nine months ended September 30, 2024, 715 shares were retained for the payment of withholding taxes for \$11,000 related to the vesting of restricted stock.
+During the three and nine months ended September 30, 2023, no shares were repurchased under the Stock Buy-Back Program.